 - Students must log into their SU Pay account through the MySuffolk portal and view their student account.

 - Select My Finances tab then select SU Pay.

 - Enter the email address and name for the Authorized User.
 An email will be sent with the username and password.

 - Once set up by the student, Authorized Users can view online statements and are able to make online payments with a credit card or e-check on behalf of the student.

 SU Pay Instructions

-SU Pay Instructions [DOC] provide you with a step by step visual for accessing, setting up, and understanding your SU Pay account.
+SU Pay Instructions [PDF] provide you with a step by step visual for accessing, setting up, and understanding your SU Pay account.

 On SU Pay you can pay via:

 |Visa, MasterCard, American Express, Discover||2.85% convenience fee added|